Whenever I start talking about cucumber varieties, people give me that look that says, You are weirder than I ever imagined.

 Vorgebirgstrauben.
 Like Cornichon de Bourbonne, this German pickling cucumber is covered with tiny prickles that rub off easily.
 But Vorgebirgstrauben is much thicker than its French cousin and so is best used at no more than four inches long.
 The only current American source I’ve found is Reimer Seeds.

 Agnes.
 I bought seeds of this Dutch variety at the recommendation of Rose Marie Nichols Magee of Nichols Garden Nursery.
 With unfurrowed but heavily prickled deep-green skin, this new, hybrid sausage-shaped cucumber is unconventionally handsome.
 For pickling, it is best used at about four inches.
-Disease-resistant, never bitter, and said to produce well in cool weather, Agnes is available from Territorial as well as Nichols.
+The fruit is never bitter, although for some reason it seems particularly susceptible to damage by bitter-loving cucumber beetles.
+Disease-resistant and said to produce well in cool weather, Agnes is available from Territorial as well as Nichols.

 County Fair.
 This deep-green, warty, arrow-straight hybrid cucumber grows on a vine that’s quite productive in my garden.
 Some seed companies say County Fair is three inches long, others eight or ten.
 The fruit can reach any of these sizes, of course, but it doesn’t seem properly filled out until it reaches about 4½ inches, so I recommend it for people who like long pickles.
 It’s also an excellent slicer for salads.
 County Fair is disease-resistant, self-sterile (and so seedless if planted apart from other varieties), and never bitter.
 Many seed companies carry this variety.